AIMM-A Global Center for African Indigenous and Black Diasporic Midwifery Cultural Heritage & Research

 PERMANENT EXHIBIT

-Birth in Primordial Antiquity: A Precolonial & Prehistoric Birth
+Birth in Primordial Antiquity: Precolonial & Prehistoric Midwifery Care

 Step into an immersive recreation of an ancestral African birth setting.
 This exhibit highlights the tools, rituals, and community-centered care that characterized birthwork prior to colonization, offering visitors an intimate and reverent look into humanity’s earliest birthing environments.